gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 at Piaerre.
 "Do I know you?"

 Erileine told their story quickly.
-She left out Razi's magic sword and Lady Kembe---those parts already seemed like a dream.
+She left out Razi's magic sword and Lady Kembe—those parts already seemed like a dream.
 Even without that, it sounded like a fairy tale: the destruction of Tinhead, the banefire that had burned Forecastle market to the ground, and then, their discovery that the invaders were Hett.